jpmorganchase/modular/docs/commands/lint.md

 current branch and your remote origin default branch (i.e. `master` or `main`) and only lint the `.ts`, `.tsx`, `.js`, `.jsx` files that have changes.
 When in CI or when `--all` is provided, it will default to lint the entire codebase.
-Wneh `--staged` is provided, it will only lint the files staged on git.
+When `--staged` is provided, it will only lint the files staged on git.

 Alternatively, when it is invoked with one or more selective options (`--packages`, `--ancestors`, `--descendants` or `--changed`), it will lint all